 The Tractive GPS relies mainly on GPS technology to calculate the location of your furry friend.
 Therefore, the tracker is approximately as accurate as current GPS technology.
 No GPS system is 100% precise - GPS signals provide an average accuracy of about 7.8 meters in perfect conditions.

-Your test walk should indicate to you how accurate your Tractive GPS tracker is at that time.
 Remember, a small deviation between your actual location and the reported position of the tracker is normal according to the limitations of GPS technology.

 Despite these limitations, you should still have confidence that you will be able to locate your pet accurately when needed.